guidosalva/doc/faq/remote_calls.md

     remote call increment() // executed an all Client instances }
 ```
-If the return type is needed, the `asLocal` can be called on the remote call:
+If the return value is needed, `asLocal` hast to be called on the expression:
 ```scala
 def increment() = placed[Client] {counter += 1; counter}
 val future_value = (remote call increment()).asLocal